 The Transferor may, as part of the Due Diligence exercise, be required to provide more employment information than is required under TUPE.
 Therefore, for the Transferor, it is always worth compiling all the information it has (e.g policies and procedures, anonymised details of the employees etc.).

-However, in terms of TUPE the basic “employee liability information” consists of:
+The basic “employee liability information” under TUPE consists of:

 The above information should be given not less than 28 days before the transfer or, if special circumstances make this not reasonably practicable, the information must be supplied as soon as is reasonably practicable.

 Once the relevant information has been provided the Transferor must provide written notification of any changes (even if they are just before the transfer!).

 If the Transferor does not provide the information, the Transferee can bring a claim in the Employment Tribunal within 3 months of the date of the transfer (although the Tribunal has the authority to extend the time).
 The Tribunal can award what it considers just and equitable when awarding compensation subject to a minimum of £500 for each employee, unless the Tribunal considers that it would be unjust or inequitable to warrant the minimum payment.

 The Transferor needs to understand which employees are “assigned” and will transfer over.

 Please note “assigned” cannot be established by reference to the percentage of the time an employee is engaged in working in the undertaking or part of the undertaking being transferred.
 Ultimately, it is essentially a question of fact for the Tribunal.